JustinDiament/PhotoMod/README.md

 |<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121575831-cdb08400-c9f5-11eb-8177-933bc858cfa4.jpg" width="70" height="50"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121575993-f8024180-c9f5-11eb-8090-98be3ac64ca8.png" width="70" height="50"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121576177-23852c00-c9f6-11eb-8198-4485f348e31e.png" width="70" height="50"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121576302-3b5cb000-c9f6-11eb-87d5-f05fc9e94f77.png" width="70" height="50"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121576328-43b4eb00-c9f6-11eb-9469-d4ad8760caef.png" width="70" height="50"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/122719882-c9c60280-d23c-11eb-896b-c3f0d3dbd7a5.png" width="70" height="50"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/122721521-c5024e00-d23e-11eb-8bf3-d85ddfaa30d9.png" width="35" height="25"></p>|
 |<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121576880-dfdef200-c9f6-11eb-8c39-ce98cb86c958.jpg" width="50" height="60"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121576704-a3ab9180-c9f6-11eb-86b3-6d23cee90119.png" width="50" height="60"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121576963-fd13c080-c9f6-11eb-9887-a6d59cad566b.png" width="50" height="60"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121577018-0d2ba000-c9f7-11eb-8bde-8f14ed4bbc78.png" width="50" height="60"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/121577055-1c125280-c9f7-11eb-8350-da05c75aa907.png" width="50" height="60"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/122720377-67b9cd00-d23d-11eb-95c4-7d4a62f0846c.jpg" width="50" height="60"></p>|<p align="center"><img src="https://user-images.githubusercontent.com/52764831/122720043-f7ab4700-d23c-11eb-80dc-1ab89bf65c24.jpg" width="25" height="30"></p>|

-### Design Changes & Justifications

-1. We created a new view interface called ImageView and a corresponding class that implements that interface called ImageViewImpl in order to implement the Swing GUI.
-The existing view interface, ImageTextView, was limited to only textual implementations in its ability to display information about the image modification program to the user and allow the user to interact with the view.
-   Thus, a new view interface was needed that includes all methods necessary for displaying Images to the user and interacting with a graphical user interface.
-The ImageTextView interface, and an implementation (ImageTextViewImpl) still exist and function properly for backwards compatibility purpose, but all new GUI functionality is supported exclusively through ImageView.
-2. Two new ImageOperation function objects were created, DownscaleOperation and MosaicOperation.
-   These function object classes apply the downscale and mosaic operations respectively to a given Image.
-Two corresponding Command classes, DownscaleCommand and MosaicCommand, were also created in order to add the ability to request the application of these operations through scripting commands.
-3. The ImageControllerImpl class was slightly modified to add the DownscaleCommand and MosaicCommand function objects to the supported operations String to the command Map returned by the getCommands method.
-This modification does not harm any of the previously existing functionality of the ImageControllerImpl class, nor does it add enough new functionality to warrant an entirely new controller implementation for scripting commands.
-Adding these two function objects to the Map simply allows users of this implementation to utilize the new downscale and mosaic operations in their scripts; users can also easily choose not to utilize these new commands and all old scripts will not be rendered broken by this addition.
-4. We created a Features interface, and a corresponding FeaturesImpl implementation of that interface to respond to broadcast from the ImageViewImpl class.
-FeaturesImpl utilizes the subscriber pattern to register itself as a listener for ImageViewImpl.
-When the user interacts with the GUI, ImageViewImpl broadcasts events to its listeners and FeaturesImpl responds by calling methods in the controller, which in turn update the model and/or the view according to the user’s specific request.
-5. We created a new controller interface called ImageInteractiveController, and a corresponding class that implements that interface called ImageInteractiveControllerImpl in order to support the functionality that FeaturesImpl needs to accurately respond to the events it is listening for.
-The existing controller interface, ImageController, lacked the necessary functionality to provide visual response to individual events that FeaturesImpl would need to react to over time.
-   Rather, it was geared towards reacting to batch commands submitted en masse through scripting and not showing the user the resulting Images directly.
-As a result, the ImageInteractiveController interface and its implementation were created to update the model and view in response to FeaturesImpl hearing a broadcast event.

 ### Design

 All parts of the program are complete in terms of both implementation and testing.
 This includes all